V-Villagomez/ETL-Stock-Trends/README.md

 Curious about stock trends?
 We, the "Sweet Stocks," will be **Extracting** data from a reputable source and will **Transform** the data as best possible to **Load** structured data that will show specific stock trends.

 As a way to guide our efforts, we've asked the following questions:
 * What are the stocks of most interest per specified regions?
-* What stocks are most popular in the U.S.?
-* What are some positive and negative trends in stocks per specific region?
+* Are trending stocks the most volatile stocks in the specified regions?
+Compare the 20 trending stocks vs. SYP (symbol tracks S&P 500 - tracks top 500 companies in the U.S.)
+* Among the 20 trending stocks, what is the average gain or loss "pre-covid" vs. "during covid"? ("Pre-covid" Time - March, 2019 - March, 2020" vs "During Covid Time - March,2020 - March,2021)

 ## Sources and Platforms

+* Open Source Libarary: Yahoo_Fin
+* Jupyter Notebook
+* Pandas/Python
+* Requests
+* PostgreSQL

 ## Extract
 We used 2 APIs from www.yahoofinanceapi.com and one open source library (osl).